Hiroyuki Kasui: Career

-In January 1996, he was promoted to 3rd class Kaisa.
+In January 1996, he was promoted to lieutenant (3rd class kaisa).

-In July 1999, he was again promoted to 2nd class Kaisa.
+In July 1999, he was promoted to lieutenant commander (2nd class kaisa).

-On 1 August 2001, he became the captain of the escort ship Chikuma.
+On 1 August 2001, he became Commanding Officer of the destroyer Chikuma.

-On 6 August 2002, Equipment System Division, Defense Department, Maritime Staff Office.
+On 6 August 2002, he was posted to the Equipment System Division, Defense Department, Maritime Staff Office.

-On 1 January 2004, he was promoted to 1st class Kaisa.
+On 1 January 2004, he was promoted to commander (1st class kaisa).

-On 1 August 2005, Maritime Staff Office Defense Department Defense Division Business Planning Group Leader and Maritime Self-Defense Force Executive School Work.
+On 1 August 2005, he became group leader of the Business Planning Group in the Defense Division, Defense Department, Maritime Staff Office, while concurrently serving at the Maritime Self-Defense Force Command and Staff College.

-On 1 October 2007, he became the Commander of the 7th Escort Corps.
+On 1 October 2007, he became Commander of the 7th Escort Division.

-On 26 March 2008, he was the Commander of the 4th Escort Corps.
-On 1 December, assistant manager, Personnel Education Department, Maritime Staff Office.
+On 26 March 2008, he became Commander of the 4th Escort Division; on 1 December of the same year, he became Deputy Chief of the Appointments Section, Personnel and Education Department, Maritime Staff Office.

-On 26 July 2010, he was promoted to Rear Admiral.
-On 20 August, Commander of the 1st Escort Group.
+On 26 July 2010, he was promoted to rear admiral (kaisho-ho).
+On 20 August, he became Commander of the 1st Escort Flotilla.
+During his tenure, he served as officiating commander of the first-ever joint Japan-India naval exercise.
+He also served as training controller for a joint Japan-Russia search-and-rescue exercise in September 2011, receiving vessels of the Russian Navy's Pacific Fleet at Wakasa Bay.